uilibs/uiprotect/README.md

   - Latest version of library is generally only tested against the two latest minor version.
 This is either two latest stable versions (such as 1.21.x and 2.0.x) or the latest EA version and stable version (such as 2.2.x EA and 2.1.x).
 - [Python](https://www.python.org/) 3.10+
 - POSIX compatible system
-  - Library is only tested on Linux, specifically the latest Debian version available for the official Python Docker images, but there is no reason the library should not work on any Linux distro or MacOS.
+  - Library is only tested on Linux, specifically the latest Debian version available for the official Python Docker images, but there is no reason the library should not work on any Linux distro or macOS.
 - [ffmpeg](https://ffmpeg.org/)
   - ffmpeg is primarily only for streaming audio to Protect cameras, this can be considered a soft requirement